MaoRodriguesJ/restaurant-review/README.md

 The e-mail functions doesn't work (e.g. forgot password) because I don't own a e-mail server.

-Maybe you will find issues regards running this application locally due to frontend version o the star component used (since node-sass was deprecated).
+Maybe you will find issues regards running this application locally due to frontend version of the star component used (since node-sass was deprecated).
 I did not had time to review it yet.